Fiber-optic communication: Last mile

 Although fiber-optic systems excel in high-bandwidth applications, the last mile problem remains unsolved as fiber to the premises has experienced slow uptake.
 However, fiber to the home (FTTH) deployment has accelerated.
-In Japan, for instance EPON has largely replaced DSL as a broadband Internet source.
+In Japan, for instance, EPON has largely replaced DSL as a broadband Internet source.
 The largest FTTH deployments are in Japan, South Korea, and China.
-Singapore started implementation of their all-fiber Next Generation Nationwide Broadband Network (Next Gen NBN), which is slated for completion in 2012 and is being installed by OpenNet.
+Singapore started implementation of its all-fiber Next Generation Nationwide Broadband Network (Next Gen NBN), which is slated for completion in 2012 and is being installed by OpenNet.
 Since they began rolling out services in September 2010, network coverage in Singapore has reached 85% nationwide.

-In the US, Verizon Communications provides a FTTH service called FiOS to selected high-average-revenue-per-user markets within its existing territory.
+In the US, Verizon Communications provides an FTTH service called FiOS to selected high-average-revenue-per-user markets within its existing territory.
 The other major surviving incumbent local exchange carrier, AT&T, uses a fiber to the node (FTTN) service called U-verse with twisted-pair to the home.
 Their MSO competitors employ FTTN with coax using hybrid fiber-coaxial networks.
 All of the major access networks use fiber for the bulk of the distance from the service provider's network to the customer.

 The globally dominant access network technology is Ethernet passive optical network (EPON).
 In Europe, and among telcos in the United States, ATM-based Broadband PON (BPON) and Gigabit PON (GPON) had roots in the Full Service Access Network (FSAN) and ITU-T standards organizations under their control.